dominikcondric/Cala/README.md

 ### What are the main features of Cala?
 Some of the things Cala can do are:
-* Basic 3D rendering of arbitrary meshes, both single-colored or textured(diffuse, specular)
+* Basic 3D rendering of arbitrary meshes, both single-colored or textured
+* Normal mapping
+* Blinn-Phong lighting model with multiple lights of different kind (directional, point, spotlights)
-* Basic lighting
+* Dynamic shadows
 * Basic post processing (blurs, bloom, negative, hdr)

 ### Which graphics APIs Cala supports?